This post contains affiliated links. Please read my disclosure page.

 Baby Milestones: Teething

 You can help your baby sooth her teething pain by offering her teething toy.
 You can put a teething toy in the fridge to make it cooler.
 It will soothe teething pain better.
 Make sure as a new parent you visit sites like NicerSmile.com and get the best toothpaste for your newborn, so that they feel no pain due to the strong chemicals in regular toothpaste.
 You may also massage baby’s gums.
 Baby will drool a lot so it is important to keep her mouth and chin dry.
 When the first tooth comes, start brushing baby’s teeth and start healthy oral care.
+You should also visit children’s dentist when a child turns 1 year for the first check-up.
+Children are often afraid of doctors, so you can bring your child with you during your dental appointment.

 Things That Can Help